Phoenix Sky Harbor Airport officials increase cleaning protocols amid coronavirus outbreak

 RELATED: 2 dead in US from coronavirus as more states announce first cases

-Five people in the U.S. have died from the virus and there are nearly 100 cases nationwide, according to the Centers for Disease Control and Prevention.
+Five people in the U.S. have died from the disease and there are nearly 100 cases nationwide, according to the Centers for Disease Control and Prevention.

 MORE: 12News.com/Coronavirus.